dandi/handbook/docs/10_using_dandi.md

 # Using DANDI

+DANDI allows you to work with stored neurophysiology data in multiple ways.
+You can search, view, and download files, all without registering for a DANDI account.
+As a registered user, you can also create these collections of data along with metadata and publish them to the DANDI platform.

+## Dandisets
+DANDI stores cellular neurophysiology data in `Dandisets`.

+A `Dandiset` is a collection of assets (files and their metadata) and metadata about the collection.

+* A `Dandiset` is organized in a structured manner to help users and software tools interact with it.
+* Each `Dandiset` has a unique persistent identifier that you can use to go directly to the `Dandiset` (e.g. [https://identifiers.org/DANDI:000004](https://identifiers.org/DANDI:000004)).
+You can use this identifier to cite the `Dandiset` in your publications or provide direct access to a `Dandiset`.

+## Quick Start

-If you are new to DANDI, all you need is a browser and an Internet connection to view and download part or all of a public
+If you are new to DANDI, all you need is an Internet connection to use the DANDI Web application to view and download files from a public
 `Dandiset`.
 Registration is not required.

-## Getting Started

 To view a specific public `Dandiset` and download one of its files: